Madelene/100-days-of-code/log.md

 ** Today's Progress**
 - Learning more and more about data, protecting data, GDPR, encryption
+- Read about @property in Python.
+Learned that private variables do not exist in Python.
+It is convention to write them with an underscore in front.
+Property helps with backwards compatibility.
+You can modify a class and implement a value constraint without changing too much of the code.
+- property() is a built-in function that creates and returns a property object.

 **Thoughts:**
 - In this day and age, it is smart to think about these things!